 Can Cross-Border Pollution Reduce Pollution?

-We develop a North-South model of foreign aid and cross-border pollution resulting from production activities in the recipient country.
+We develop a two-country model of foreign aid and cross-border pollution resulting from production activities in the recipient country.
 There is both private and public abatement of pollution, the latter being financed through emissions tax revenue and foreign aid.
-We characterise a Nash equilibrium where the donor country chooses the amount of aid, and the recipient chooses the fraction of aid allocated to pollution abatement and/or the emission tax rate.
-At this equilibrium, an increase in the donor's perceived rate of cross-border pollution reduces net emission levels.
+We characterize a Nash equilibrium in which the donor country chooses the amount of aid and the recipient chooses the fraction of aid allocated to pollution abatement and the emission tax rate.
+At this equilibrium, an increase in the donor's perceived rate of cross-border pollution reduces emission levels.

 JEL Classification: Q28, F35, H41